MikAoJk/treasure-hunt/README.md

-# generalens-dilemma
+# treasure-hunt
-Simple implementation of "generalens dilemma" in kotlin
+Simple implementation of "treasure-hunt" in kotlin

 ## Technologies used
 * JDK 21